ZxAYED/zxayed/README.md

 🚀 Aspiring Full Stack Developer | MERN Stack Enthusiast | Physics Student at Govt Titumir College 🎓

-Hello there! 👋 I'm [Your Name], a passionate coder and physics enthusiast on an exciting journey.
+Hello there! 👋 I'm Zayed Iqbal, a passionate coder and physics enthusiast on an exciting journey.
 By day, I'm immersed in the world of the MERN stack, crafting elegant solutions.
 By night, I'm a sleep aficionado who believes in the power of a good nap. 🛌✨

 When I'm not coding or dreaming of code, you'll find me exploring new horizons, one destination at a time. 🌍✈️ I believe that both coding and traveling open doors to endless possibilities and perspectives.